RECIPE MAKES 1 GALLON.

-Since soda is mostly water, the better the water the better your soda.
-For best results refrigerate your distilled water overnight before starting this recipe.
+Since hard soda is mostly water, the better the water the better your recipe.
+For best results, chill your distilled or RO water in the refrigerator overnight.

 - 2.1.
 Bring 3 cups of water to a boil in a clean 3 quart pot.